data-gymnasia/courses/content/linear-algebra/content.md

   $\mathbf{u}\_1$, $\mathbf{u}\_2$, $\mathbf{u}\_3$, $\mathbf{v}\_1$,
   $\mathbf{v}\_2$, $\mathbf{v}\_3$ have in total?

-* The Julia code below creates a matrix $A$ with pixel values for the image shown.
+* The Python code below creates a matrix $A$ with pixel values for the image shown.
 How many nonzero singular values does $A$ have?
 Explain how you can tell just from looking at the picture.